Edu2metros/Edu2metros/README.md

   Starting my journey into programming while studying software engineering at 42 School.

-I have a deep passion for coding and am committed to becoming a human coder, with a focus on specialization in a field that I haven't determined yet.
+I have a deep passion for coding and am committed to becoming a human coder.

 You can access my completed projects at 42 School by clicking here: